BlueByteSystemsInc/PDMShell/src/TASKSCRIPT.md

 ## What you can automate

 - Add right-click commands such as `PDMShell\Rename Files`.
+- Create SOLIDWORKS PDM Tasks that run PDMShell scripts, similar to the built-in Convert task.
 - Run scripts before or after checkout, check-in, undo checkout, state change, add, delete, move, copy, rename, get, label, card button, and folder commands.
 - Restrict scripts to selected PDM users or groups.
 - Validate conditions before a script runs.